1beb/bertelsen-hugo/content/post/zzz-test-katex.md

 $$ \varphi = 1+\frac{1} {1+\frac{1} {1+\frac{1} {1+\cdots} } } $$

-Enable MathJax in the config file by setting the `mathjax` param to `true`.
-This will import the necessary MathJax CSS/JS.
+Enable Katex in the config file by setting the `katex` param to `true`.
+This will import the necessary Katex CSS/JS.

+See the online reference of [supported TeX functions](https://katex.org/docs/supported.html).

 ```latex
 Inline math: $ \varphi = \dfrac{1+\sqrt5}{2}= 1.6180339887… $